 Maria trained as a medical doctor at the Universidad Nacional de Colombia.
 Afterwards she did a post-doctoral fellowship in pulmonary and critical care with Augustine Choi at Weill Cornell Medicine.
-She then started her medical residency in Internal Medicine at Weill Cornell Medicine where she is currently on her second year, she is interested in pursuing a fellowship in cardiology and in basic science research as a life career.
+She then started her medical residency in Internal Medicine at Weill Cornell Medicine where she is currently Chief Resident.
+Maria is interested in pursuing a fellowship in cardiology and in basic science research as a life career.

 We are always seeking talented and enthusiastic individuals to join our research team.
 Please send a CV, a description of prior research experience and accomplishments, future research interests and career goals in a single PDF file to James Lo at firstname.lastname@example.org.